rohitg00/rohitg00/README.md

 - 🤠 Founder at [Trainings&Internships](https://www.linkedin.com/company/31274568/)
 - 🏄‍ Actively contributing to various organisations and Open-Source Projects.
 - 😄 I usually be a part of hackathons as a Mentor, Participants and a Organiser.
-- 🔭 I am currently a LinuxWorldIndia Brand Ambassador, [Co-Learning Lounge Community Contributor **Projects**](https://github.com/colearninglounge/co-learning-lounge), [Crio.do Student Developer](https://criodo.github.io/Crio-Launch-Feb-2020-ghumare64/), Data Science Mentor, Technical AI Writer, Google Developer Groups Member and been a part of many communites and Founder of Big initiatives.
+- 🔭 I previously experienced some challenging positions i.e. LinuxWorldIndia Brand Ambassador, [Co-Learning Lounge Community Contributor **Projects**](https://github.com/colearninglounge/co-learning-lounge), [Crio.do Student Developer](https://criodo.github.io/Crio-Launch-Feb-2020-ghumare64/), Data Science Mentor, Technical AI Writer, Google Developer Groups Member and been a part of many communites and Founder of Big initiatives.
 - 🌱 I love speak at public events and been a speaker at many events.
 I organise Workshops, Webinars etc to help student Community.
 - 👯 And Many more...